BigDogEnergy/discordBot/grace.md

 5. Roster-type Info Update
     - Players must now sign-up and state their preferred build(s)
     - Rolling for gear will be hierarchyed as follows: Main Spec -> Off Spec -> Greed
+6. Retroactive Grace for previous Arch Boss Weapons
+    - 3 Grace was determined to be too small a number.
+Players that previously donated will receive an additional 7, bringing their total to 10 grace for the weapons.